PJO2/tftpd64/readme.txt

 This is the complete source code for Tftpd32 and Tftpd64, the industry standard TFTP server.

-The code has been splitted into 2 parts :
+The application has been splitted into 2 parts :
-  - the GUI management
+  - the GUI management (main thread)
-  - the background process
+  - the background process (other threads)

 They communicate together by messages sent through a TCP socket.
 In addition to separate processing and display, this allow a remote monitoring for the service edition.